octaspire/OpenBSD_config/README.md

     If syspatch complaints about invalid URL in `/etc/installurl` run command `echo "https://ftp.eu.openbsd.org/pub/OpenBSD" > /etc/installurl`
     (or use another mirror that is closer to you).
-42. `pkg_add sudo base64 colorls cmake coreutils stow the_silver_searcher ggrep git gmake gsed gnupg-2.2.4 groff firefox zathura zathura-ps zathura-pdf-mupdf sdl2 sdl2-image sdl2-mixer sdl2-ttf`
+42. `pkg_add sudo base64 colorls cmake coreutils feh stow the_silver_searcher ggrep git gmake gsed gnupg-2.2.4 groff firefox zathura zathura-ps zathura-pdf-mupdf sdl2 sdl2-image sdl2-mixer sdl2-ttf`
     Install any additional packages you might need.
 Above is just an example, if you do not need something, don't install it.
 43. Use `visudo` command to give 'wheel' group sudo permissions, by uncommenting the wheel-line from the sudoers file, as